dask/dask/docs/source/institutional-faq.rst

 *This question has longer and more technical coverage :doc:`here <spark>`*

-Both Dask and Apache Spark are similar in that they both ...
+Dask and Apache Spark are similar in that they both ...

 -  Promise easy parallelism for data science Python users
 -  Provide Dataframe and ML APIs for ETL, data science, and machine learning